aujl/ffb6942ca2a57586ac82deb660ce5b78/Readme.md

 Plot: We want to predict a fund’s future performance using information ratios that it realized in the past.

-1. prepare input past information ratios (IRs) as features for a time-series prediction model.
+1. prepare the past information ratios (IRs) as features for a time-series prediction model.
 2. Desired functionality:
   * different parametrizations of IRs (see assumption 1)
   * calculate information ratios based on excess returns (see assumption 2)